Urgent Dental Care in Vilonia

 Anytime a tooth is infected, you should be seen by the dentist.
 However, if you experience any of the following symptoms, you will want to seek medical attention immediately: swelling in the face, neck, or cheeks, itching or burning sensation on the skin, nausea, vomiting, fever, vomiting, double vision, severe headache, and pain in the mouth.

-Lane Family Dentistry offers Emergency Dental Care in and around Vilonia.
-Call 501-796-3903 to learn more or schedule an appointment.
+Lane Family Dentistry provides a wide range of dental services in Vilonia, AR.
+Call 501-796-3903 to learn more and schedule an appointment.